Thời sự: History

 In 2002, along with the expansion of VTV1's broadcast time from 05:30 to 24:00 daily, VTV rearranged its newscasts.
-At this time, VTV has news at 09:00, 12:00, 16:00, The last news of the day at 23:00 on VTV1; at 19:00 on VTV1, VTV3 and 22:00 on VTV2.
+At this time, VTV has news at 09:00, 12:00, 16:00, 23:00 on VTV1; at 19:00 on VTV1, VTV3 and 22:00 on VTV2.

-On October 10, 2003, the News for the Impaired Hearings broadcast its first edition on VTV2 at 22:00.
-In addition to the image and words of the host from the 19:00 News being rebroadcast, there are also subtitles on the screen that are simplified for hearing impaired people to read.
+On October 10, 2003, The News for the Impaired Hearings broadcast its first edition on VTV2 at 22:00.
+In addition to the 19:00 edition being rebroadcast, there were on-screen subtitles for the deaf.
 From April 1, 2011, the form of expression was changed to sign language interpretation and maintained until now.

-On June 15, 2011, channel VTV1 broadcast 24/7.
-Along with that, VTV1 has now broadcast teletext-style bulletins updating domestic and international information at the top of every hour from 00:00 to 04:00 every day, with a duration of 10 minutes.
+On June 15, 2011, VTV1 started broadcasting 24/7.
+The network has broadcast teletext-style bulletins updating domestic and international information at the top of every hour from 00:00 to 04:00 every day, with a duration of 10 minutes.

-On January 22, 2012, the program News at 19:00 was broadcast from the newly invested studio with modern technology at the new Program Production Technical Center building of Vietnam Television Since then, VTV has continuously changed the studio and technology until 2015, it has remained stable up to now, with the studio consisting of 01 main virtual screen and 01 secondary LCD screen.
+On January 22, 2012, Thời sự was broadcast from a new studio with modern technology at the new Program Production Technical Center.
 Sub-news bulletins at various times of the day were also broadcast interlaced in the following years.

-From December 30, 2013, the News at 19:00 has 2 anchors.
+Since December 30, 2013, Thời sự is hosted by two anchors.

-As of July 3, 2023, the Hourly News section at 00:00 to 04:00 has been discontinued.
+On July 3, 2023, the Hourly News edition at 00:00 and 04:00 has been discontinued.

-As of September 5, 2023, the Early Hour News section at 17:00 has stopped broadcasting after more than 4 years of broadcasting and has been replaced by the programme Message from the Doctor broadcast every Monday to Friday weekly & Vietnamese Diary broadcasts every Saturday & Sunday weekly.
+As of September 5, 2023, the Early Hour News edition at 17:00 has stopped broadcasting after more than 4 years of broadcasting and has been replaced by the programme Message from the Doctor broadcast every Monday to Friday weekly & Vietnamese Diary broadcasts every Saturday & Sunday weekly.

-As of May 4, 2025, the program News at 19:00 returned to broadcast live on channel VTV2, replacing dramas at time slot.
+As of May 4, 2025, the 19:00 edition of Thời sự returned to broadcast live on channel VTV2, replacing dramas on this time slot.

 Main content

-Similar to the news program in other socialist countries such as Xinwen Lianbo of China Central Television or Vremya of Central Television Station of the Soviet Union, the content of the 19:00 News often mentions the visits of foreign politicians, or visits abroad of central leaders, large conferences and forums, public press releases and announcements through meetings of the Party and authorities at all levels, social, economic and political issues.
+Similar to the news program in other socialist countries such as Xinwen Lianbo of China Central Television or Vremya of Central Television Station of the Soviet Union, Thời sự reports news that are aligned with the viewpoint of the Vietnamese government.
+The program often covers the visits of foreign politicians, visits abroad of central leaders, large conferences and forums, public press releases and announcements through meetings of the Party and authorities.
 Many important political news in the country and in the world are also covered.

 Besides the main content, News also has segments such as: